R3BROOT

 Most of low/middle level data analysis relating to NeuLAND detector are done in the program R3BRoot, which requires many third-party libraries and tool-kits, such as FairSoft, FairRoot and UCESB etc. These software, on the other hand, requires newer versions of compilers and even operating systems.
 Therefore, to compile the R3BRoot oneself is an insurmountable task and may take quite lot of unnecessary times.
 To solve this problem and relief some burdens of high level data analysts, several containers containing the pre-built R3BRoot program are available.
 One only has to download the container and run the program with the data in your local machine or servers.
 Since containers doesn't care about your local operating system, you could use containers to run R3BRoot in Linux, MacOS and even Windows.

-If you have access to GSI Linux server, there are some powerful server nodes, namely lustre.hpc.gsi.de
+If you have access to GSI Linux server, there are some powerful server nodes, namely lustre.hpc.gsi.de, with the data storage cluster mounted in /lustre folder.

 To login, simply do (you have to be inside GSI network first)

-Download the Apptainer container in one of the folders, e.g. containers
+Download and build the Apptainer container in one of the folders, e.g. containers

 Depending on the downloading speed, it may take several minutes.
-You may use other name instead of neuland
+You may use other name instead of r3broot after the -F flag.

 Further remarks: